data54/BannerlordMods/SortParty/ReadMe.txt

-TierAscType 		- Ordered by Tier ascending followed by mounted/foot and then ranged/melee MountRangeTierDesc 	- Ordered by mounted/foot followed by ranged/melee then Tier descending MountRangeTierAsc 	- Ordered by mounted/foot followed by ranged/melee then Tier ascending
+TierAscType 		- Ordered by Tier ascending followed by mounted/foot and then ranged/melee MountRangeTierDesc 	- Ordered by mounted/foot followed by ranged/melee then Tier descending MountRangeTierAsc 	- Ordered by mounted/foot followed by ranged/melee then Tier ascending CultureTierDesc 	- Ordered by culture then Tier descending CultureTierAsc 	- Ordered by culture then Tier ascending